galbachjr/Home-Lab/README.md

 <h1>Testing Alerts in Splunk Using Windows 10 Pro</h1>

 <h2>Description</h2>
-This project shows how to set up and test alerts in Splunk by using a Windows 10 computer as the data source.
-It helps beginners learn how to collect Windows event logs, create alerts for specific events, and make sure Splunk notifies you when something important happens on your system.
+This project shows how to I set up and test alerts in Splunk by using a Windows 10 computer as the data source.
+As a beginner, it helped me learn how to collect Windows event logs, create alerts for specific events, and make sure Splunk notifies you when something important happens on your system.
 <br />